Quantum spin Hall effect protected by spin U(1) quasisymmetry

-We thank Quansheng Wu and Zhida Song for helpful discussions.
-Q. L. acknowledges support by National Key R$\&$D Program of China under Grant No. 2020YFA0308900, National Natural Science Foundation of China under Grant No. 12274194, Guangdong Provincial Key Laboratory for Computational Science and Material Design under Grant No. 2019B030301001, Shenzhen Science and Technology Program under Grant No. RCJC20221008092722009, the Science, Technology and Innovation Commission of Shenzhen Municipality under Grant No. ZDSYS20190902092905285 and Center for Computational Science and Engineering of Southern University of Science and Technology.
+$Acknowledgments.\quad$ We thank Quansheng Wu, Zhida Song, and Junwei Liu for helpful discussions.
+Q.L. acknowledges support by National Key R$\&$D Program of China under Grant No. 2020YFA0308900, the National Natural Science Foundation of China under Grant No. 12274194, the Guangdong Provincial Key Laboratory for Computational Science and Material Design under Grant No. 2019B030301001, the Shenzhen Science and Technology Program (No. RCJC20221008092722009 and No. 20231117091158001), the Innovative Team of General Higher Educational Institutes in Guangdong Province (No. 2020KCXTD001), the Science, Technology and Innovation Commission of Shenzhen Municipality under Grant No. ZDSYS20190902092905285, and the Center for Computational Science and Engineering of Southern University of Science and Technology.